Otuno/Python-data-cleaning-guide/README.md

 ## 💡 About This Project

 This is a **hands-on learning guide** created by a student — for students.
-It focuses on helping beginners and interns gain *real, practical experience* with Python for data cleaning and visualization.
+It focuses on helping beginners and those aiming at data roles gain *real, practical experience* with Python for data cleaning and visualization.

-Whether you're working on your first data project or exploring public health data, this guide walks you step-by-step through the essential tools and concepts.
+Whether you're working on your first data project or exploring randon datasets, this guide walks you step-by-step through the essential tools and concepts.

 ---